jordanmefujie/alx-low_level_programming/0x14-bit_manipulation/README.md

   * If big-endian - returns `0`.
   * If little-endian - returns `1`.
 * `7.
 Crackme3`
-  * [101-password](./101-password): File containing the password for the crackme3 executable.
+  * [101-password](./101-password): File containing the password for the crackme3 executable file.